 Although bed sheets fall into 1 of 2 types (flat or fitted), it gets a bit tricker when it comes to the best material types for bed sheets.
 Because the short answer is: it depends who you ask.

-Cotton manufacturers will tell you it's cotton, bamboo sheet sellers will say it's bamboo, but your 4-year old cousin might tell you it's cellophane.
+Cotton manufacturers will tell you it's cotton, bamboo sheet sellers will say it's bamboo, (see our guide to cotton vs bamboo sheets) but your 4-year old cousin might tell you it's cellophane.
 Most sheets are made from plant-based materials, like cotton, eucalyptus, or flax.
 These fibres are usually breathable and thermoregulating.
 They draw moisture away from the skin and dry quickly so it evaporates, leaving you cool or cosy depending on the season.

 Synthetic materials and thicker natural materials hold heat better, which is ideal for cooler climates.
 Natural materials 'breathe', so a medium-weight sheet from a natural material should take you from summer through to winter.
 If it's softness you're after, look for fabrics spun with a higher quality thread.
 Well-treated threads are like happy chooks - they lay better eggs (or in this case, sheets).
 This is why thread count makes less of a difference than you might think - it's quality, not quantity.